Middle Tennessee vs. Southern Miss NCAA Football Odds, Plays and Insights | October 30, 2021

 Southern Miss Stats and Trends

-- Southern Miss has one win against the spread in seven games this year.
+- Southern Miss has covered the spread on one occasion this year.

-- The Golden Eagles have been underdogs by 13.5 points or more two times this year and have not covered the spread once.
+- The Golden Eagles have been underdogs by 13.5 points or more two times this season and have not covered the spread once.

-- Southern Miss' games this season have hit the over on one of seven set point totals (14.3%).

-- The Golden Eagles have 15 giveaways this season, while the Blue Raiders have 20 takeaways .
+- The Golden Eagles have turned the ball over 15 times, five fewer times than the Blue Raiders have forced turnovers (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.